digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 This instrument also allows you to configure on which coupon dates the bond is callable.
 This is done by specifying a separate *callSchedule*.
-If the bond is callable on every coupon date, simply set *callSchedule = couponScheule*.
-Alternatively, if our bond with a 3M coupon is callable every six months, this can be configured by specifying a different schedule:
+If the bond is callable on every coupon date, simply set *callSchedule = couponSchedule*.
+Alternatively, if the bond is only callable every six months, this can be configured by specifying a different schedule:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Bond/Test/Callable.daml
   :language: daml